Aleksey Mozgovoy: Death

 Mozgovoy had survived a similar assassination attempt in the same area two months before.
 He was said to be dismissive of threats to his life.

 The LPR press service attributed the attack to unspecified "saboteurs".
 Surviving leaders of the Prizrak Brigade stated that Ukrainian commandos were responsible, and they called on their supporters not to spread false rumors.
 Anton Gerashchenko, the adviser to the Ukrainian minister for internal affairs, said Mozgovoy had been assassinated by Russian GRU special forces.
-Mozgovoy's supporters widely believed that Igor Plotnitksy, the head of the LNR, was responsible for his death.
+Mozgovoy's supporters widely believed that Igor Plotnitsky, the head of the LNR, was responsible for his death.

-On May 23, 2016, a statue of Mozgovoy was erected in Alchevsk, Ukraine.
+On May 23, 2016, a statue of Mozgovoy was erected in Alchevsk, in the LPR.

 In 2020 a court in the unrecognized Luhansk People's Republic determined that Mozgovoy and fellow Prizrak brigade member Aleksandr Kostin had planned and commanded the 2014 ambush and murder of a family for cash.
 Oleh and Iryna Burykhin were shot dead in their car, and their ten-year-old daughter Liza was left an invalid from her wounds.

+In 2018 Igor Girkin revealed that Mozgovoy was killed by Russians on orders from Igor Plotnitsky but withheld any further details, in 2023 he openly stated that the assassination was conducted by "Wagner" group on orders from Vladimir Alekseyev first deputy head of GRU.